Elias M. Stein

 Elias Menachem Stein (January 13, 1931 – December 23, 2018) was an American mathematician who was a leading figure in the field of harmonic analysis.
 He was the Albert Baldwin Dod Professor of Mathematics, Emeritus, at Princeton University, where he was a faculty member from 1963 until his death in 2018.

 Biography

-Stein was born in Antwerp Belgium, to Elkan Stein and Chana Goldman, Ashkenazi Jews from Belgium.
+Stein was born in Antwerp, Belgium, to Elkan Stein and Chana Goldman, Ashkenazi Jews from Belgium.
 After the German invasion in 1940, the Stein family fled to the United States, first arriving in New York City.
-He graduated from Stuyvesant High School in 1949, where he was classmates with future Fields Medalist Paul Cohen, before moving on to the University of Chicago for college.
+He graduated from Stuyvesant High School in 1949, where he was classmates with future Fields Medal recipient Paul Cohen, before moving on to the University of Chicago for college.
 In 1955, Stein earned a Ph.D. from the University of Chicago under the direction of Antoni Zygmund.
 He began teaching at MIT in 1955, moved to the University of Chicago in 1958 as an assistant professor, and in 1963 became a full professor at Princeton.